Filipecezar00/Filipecezar00/README.md

 Information Systems student focused on software development, with a strong interest in building web applications.
 I have experience with MongoDB, Node.js, and SQL through academic and personal projects.

-Currently working as a Young IT Apprentice at Monte Rodovias, developing practical skills in support and infrastructure.
+Currently working as a Young IT Apprentice at Monte Rodovias, developing practical skills in support, infrastructure and software development.

 - 🌍 Based in Brazil
 - 🖥️ Portfolio: [My Portfolio](http://filipecezar00.github.io/Portfolio-Atualizado/)